 The popular Wahl adjustable clippers.

-As advised in the video, it’s a good idea to wear appropriate grooming gear, such as a grooming smock, so as to avoid having to pluck out endless strands of hair from socks or woolens.
+It is always a good idea to wear appropriate grooming gear, such as a grooming smock, so as to avoid having to pluck out endless strands of hair from socks or woolens.

 With this breed you will do well to have a good pet hair vacuum on hand.